NatLabRockies/AdaptiveComputing/README.md

 ## Accessing the Repo and Installing

-* Contact Marc Day or Ryan King to be added to the Adaptive Computing github team.
-You can verify that you have been added by attempting to visit this site: [https://github.nrel.gov/orgs/AC/teams](https://github.nrel.gov/orgs/AC/teams)
+* Contact Marc Day or Kevin Griffin to be added to the Adaptive Computing github repo.
+You can verify that you have been added by attempting to visit this site: [https://github.com/NREL/AdaptiveComputing](https://github.com/NREL/AdaptiveComputing)
-* Next you will need to setup github ssh keys.
-Be sure to use your [github.nrel.gov](github.nrel.gov) account rather than your [github.com](github.com) account (if applicable).
+* Next you may need to setup github ssh keys if you encounter password issues when attempting to clone the repositiory as described below.
+To set up ssh keys, be sure to use your [github.com](github.com) account rather than your [github.nrel.gov](github.nrel.gov) account (if applicable).
 Instructions are available [at this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 * See the installation instructions below.

 ## Package details